saprismhq/saprism/replit.md

-# SalesCoach AI - replit.md
+# Salespring - replit.md

 ## Overview

-SalesCoach AI is a full-stack web application that provides AI-powered sales coaching and meeting management.
+Salespring is a full-stack web application that provides AI-powered sales coaching and meeting management.
 The application features intelligent note-taking, real-time coaching suggestions, AI-driven deal stage analysis, and seamless CRM integration with Salesforce.
+The platform helps sales teams "spring" their opportunities to life with fresh, growth-oriented insights.

 ## User Preferences